Skip to main content

 Summary

-SB247 would let a health care service corporation reorganize under the ultimate control of a nonprofit holding corporation, with new asset transfer rules, governance requirements, and reporting obligations.
+SB247 would let a Alabama nonprofit health care service corporation reorganize under a nonprofit holding company, creating a new controlling structure under state supervision.

 What This Bill Does